alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 on item prices, haggle for good deals, and get a sense for when a price spike is real or when it's someone trying to manipulate the market.
 There is no regulation, with all the upsides and downsides that implies.

-This post is *not* about playing the market, because that advice is very ephemeral, and also,
+This post is *not* about playing the market, because any such advice would be very ephemeral, and also,

 ![Ain't nobody got time for that](/public/np-guide/notime.gif) {: .centered }